stoiveyp/Alexa.NET.RequestHandlers/README.md

 }
 ```

 The way this works is that when brought together in a pipeline and a request is processed, each of the request handlers has its `CanHandle` method executed in declaration order.
-The first handler that returns true is selected, and the handler is given the request.
+The first handler that returns true is selected, and the handler logic in the `Handle` method is executed to generated the skill response.

 Here's a couple of examples of a request handler